By Nonso Nwagbo

 - She rebuked the exclusion of African-Americans from the Chicago World’s Fair.

-- At the age of 68, she became one of the first African-American women to run for office in America when she ran for the legislature in Illinois.
-This laid the foundation for more women of various races to pursue public offices.
+- At 68, she became one of the first African-American women to run for office in America when she ran for the legislature in Illinois.
+This laid the foundation for more women of various races to pursue public office.